umts/pvta-multiplatform/doc/deploy/android.md

   1. Check the boxes next to Android 8.0(Oreo) and any others leading up to the latest--you'll see that that's API level 26, which we target at the moment.
   1. Click on the "tools" tab.
 Make sure "Android SDK Platform Tools", "Android SDK Tools", and "Android SDK Build Tools" are checked.
-If you don't have access to an Android phone, make sure the Emulator is also installed.
+If you don't have access to an Android phone, you might also check that the Emulator is installed.
 Click "apply"

 ### Java 1.8
   1. `$brew update`